openconfig/kne/docs/kubernetes_reference.md

 services from the containers.
 Overall k8s is a great tool for creating network topology emulations.

-The full documentation for k8s concepts can be found at https://kubernetes.io/docs/concepts/.
+The full documentation for k8s concepts can be found on the [official site](https://kubernetes.io/docs/concepts/).
 Below is a very basic summary of the major k8s concepts specific to KNE.

 ### Container